PDIS/transcript/2023-06-15-Interview-with-BBC-Newsday.md

 ### Audrey Tang:

-But that assistive intelligence is entirely trained by me on my MacBook, not on somebody else's computer.
+That assistive intelligence is entirely trained by me on my MacBook, not on somebody else's computer.
 It's using my personal data, granted, but it's not transferred elsewhere.

 So what I mean is just like personal computers, the devices are an extension of our daily lives, not something that people push from a monoculture to me.